Mmartinerom/Optimization-Financial-Modelling/README.md

 ## Contents

-- **CAPM_Return_Calculation_Nintendo.py:** Python script automating the download of monthly stock prices, calculating returns, obtaining Fama-French factors, and estimating the expected return using CAPM.
+- **StockRiskAnalysis_CAPM.py** Python script automating the download of monthly stock prices, calculating returns, obtaining Fama-French factors, and estimating the expected return using CAPM.

-- **getFamaFrenchFactors.py:** Module for retrieving Fama-French three-factor model data.
+- **CAPM_OLS_Regression.py:** Module for retrieving Fama-French three-factor model data and using regular OLS regression for CAPM Beta estimation.

 ## How to Use